frett27/Ada-Synthetizer/README.md

 ### Current Features

-The API now works on Windows and Linux (Rpi).
+The API has been tests on Windows, Linux (x86 & ARM) .
 A conditional compilation, depending on the OS, compile the associated default driver.
-There may not have any Linux or Windows dependent code in using the library.

 #### Sound input